 Students in BGS are provided with a full-fellowship guarantee to cover stipend, tuition, fees, and health insurance for the duration of their training as a student in good academic standing.
-The 2019-2020 stipend is $34,000.
-BGS student fellowships are managed by the BGS Finance Office on the 4th Floor of Anatomy-Chemistry.
+The 2023-2024 stipend is $40,000.
+BGS student fellowships are managed by the Finance Office on the 4th Floor of Anatomy-Chemistry.

 Students are supported by a combination of institutional funds and external funding through training grants, individual fellowships, and research grants.
 More information about training grants and fellowships is available here.